ons-cherif/Covid19-New-Cases-Classification/README.md

 ### Results
 *TODO*: What are the results you got with your model?
 What were the parameters of the model?
 How could you have improved it?

+Once the experiment is submited, sevral runs will be queued to train each a different model tuning the hyperparameters.
+After the experiment is completed, and I explained above I registered the model and got the metrics by calling the `get_metrics()` function, as shown below:

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.